gitlabhq/gitlabhq/docker/README.md

 ## How to build and use the docker images

-This guide will let you know how to build docker images yourself.
-Run the below commands from the GitLab repo root directory.
-People using boot2docker on OSX should run all the commands without sudo.

-After starting a container you can then go to [http://localhost:8080/](http://localhost:8080/) or [http://192.168.59.103:8080/](http://192.168.59.103:8080/) if you use boot2docker.
+After starting a container you can go to [http://localhost:8080/](http://localhost:8080/) or [http://192.168.59.103:8080/](http://192.168.59.103:8080/) if you use boot2docker.
 It might take a while before the docker container is responding to queries.

 You can login to the web interface with username `root` and password `5iveL!fe`.

 Next time, you can just use docker start and stop to run the container.

+This guide will also let you know how to build docker images yourself.
+Please run all the commands from the GitLab repo root directory.
+People using boot2docker should run all the commands without sudo.

 ## Choosing between the single and the app and data images